-Starting with the fall of the Berlin Wall (1989) and the collaps of communist regimes in Eastern Europe and the Middle East a new time reckoning started.
+Starting with the fall of the Berlin Wall (1989) and the collapse of communist regimes in Eastern Europe and the Middle East a new time reckoning started.
 This change of era gives a new meaning to the formula of `there is no alternative´ which was first used by Thatcher and later taken up by Merkel.
 As of now social future concepts are only thinkable in the context of capitalistic production methods.
 The change of era is particularly drastic in Germany.
 During the 1990s the rise in xenophobic and extreme right-wing tendencies is soaring and leads to violent attacks on asylum seekers´ homes.
-As a reaction to these developments, political youth education which funding had decreased gradually, receives new attention and temporary project promotion.
+As a reaction to these developments, political youth education which funding had decreased gradually, receives new attention and temporary project promotion (Lynen von Berg & Hirseland 2004, pp. 15-18).
 A series of special programs is initiated by the government setting new tasks to political youth education and funding programs like: 'Xenos', 'CIVITAS', 'entimon', et. al. The social countermovement to right-wing extremism and violence as well as additional jobs and funding lead to considerable empowerment in political youth education.
 In particularly current concepts are revised and new ones developed in order to enable staff with different attitudes and approaches to work with a right-wing oriented target group, whose attitudes and positions differ significantly from their own.

 During the past one and a half decades, approximately since the year 2000, political education has met new challenges by post-democratic trends (Crouch 2008) and a turning away from politics by vast groups of the population.
-On the other hands powerful citizen and protest movements evolve across borders like the “movement of the globalization critics” originating in the G8 meetings from Genua 2001 to Heiligendamm 2007, or “Occupy” which started as a reaction to the global economic crisis.
+On the other hand, powerful citizen and protest movements evolved across borders like the “movement of the globalization critics” originating in the G8 meetings from Genua 2001 to Heiligendamm 2007, or “Occupy” which started as a reaction to the global economic crisis.
 Some evolve as local protest against large-scale public construction projects in Germany projects like “Stuttgart 21” or the disposal site for nuclear waste in “Gorleben”.

 To start with political education could scarcely profit from the movements´ impulses and experiences in activation.
 It was located in a defensive position since the 1990s as neo-liberal mainstream enforced a strong pressure to economize and be effective on political education.
 It edged people into more self-regulation and being self-responsible for nearly everything.
-Political education was struggling for profile.
-Partly it tried to gain it by distinction.
-Therefore, political science was declared its reference science.
-The different pedagogical perspective was regarded as a watering down of political education as nearly every socially committed project was run under the label of political youth education (Author 3 2008, 318).
-Meanwhile discourse has advanced and proved that it is not primarily a question of reference science but one of the understanding of the political.
+In the public discussion in Germany, voices could be heard against the necessity of political education.
+In this neoliberal wave, political education was struggling for a contemporary profile.
+For example, it tried to gain a clearer profile by distinction from social education.
+Therefore, political science was declared as reference science.
+The different pedagogical perspective was regarded as a watering down of political education as nearly every socially committed project was run under the label of political youth education (Schröder 2008, 318).
+Meanwhile, advanced discourses claim that it is not primarily a question of reference science but one of the understanding of the political (Mouffe 2007).
 The training of political referents in the various courses of study of social work, education, sociology and political science is creating a connection between social and political issues hence focusing on the explicitly political dimension (Hirsch 2014, p.
 62).